 And let us consider how we may spur one another on toward love and good deeds, not giving up meeting together, as some are in the habit of doing, but encouraging one another—and all the more as you see the Day approaching.

 They devoted themselves to the apostles’ teaching and to fellowship, to the breaking of bread and to prayer.
 Everyone was filled with awe at the many wonders and signs performed by the apostles.
 All the believers were together and had everything in common.
 They sold property and possessions to give to anyone who had need.
 Every day they continued to meet together in the temple courts.
 They broke bread in their homes and ate together with glad and sincere hearts, praising God and enjoying the favor of all the people.
 And the Lord added to their number daily those who were being saved.

 Carry each other’s burdens, and in this way you will fulfill the law of Christ.

 How Can I Get Involved?

+To connect with a Long-Term a LIFE Group, email Amanda Van Halteren (Associate Pastor).
 We have groups running every night of the week for a variety of demographics.
-Some groups are curriculum based and others are full, so we don’t have a published list for you to pick from.
-Connect with us and we will try to find a group for you.
+Some groups are curriculum based and others are full, so we don’t have a published list to choose from.
+Connect with us and we will try to find a group for you!